ehenl/notebooks_waves/README.md

 # notebooks_waves

-All notebooks for master thesis
+All notebooks for my master thesis